On the Complexity of Neural Computation in Superposition: Further details and correctness of our 2-AND construction

 \subsection{Algorithm for double light outputs}

-We now handle the case where all inputs are light.
+We first handle the case where all inputs are light.
 This means that the maximum feature influence is at most \(m'^{\,1/4} \).
 We show that in this case $n = O(\sqrt{m'} \log m')$ is sufficient.
-The algorithm uses the common structure, defined above, with the following changes:

-Algorithm {\bf Low-Influence-AND} \begin{itemize} \item Define $m'$ different types of column specifications $s_1, \ldots, s_{m'}$, one for each output, where a column specification is a binary $n$-vector.
-Each column specification $s_i$ has binary entries chosen i.i.d. with probability $p = O(\log m / n)$ of being a 1 where $n = O(\sqrt{m} \log m)$ and 0 otherwise. \item In the matrix $C_0$, there is one column for each input $j$, and that column lines up with the entry for $j$ in $D_0x_0$.
-Entry $e$ of column $j$ is a 1 if any column specification $s_i$ that corresponds to an output that input $j$ participates in has a 1 in entry $e$.
-Otherwise entry $e$ is a 0. $C_0$ is still an $n \times m$ matrix. \item The matrix $D_1$ is still an $m' \times n$ matrix with one row for each output $i$, and that row is the transpose of $s_i$, with each 1 replaced by $1/|s_i|$, where $|s_i|$ is the sum of the entries in $s_i$. \item The other matrices are defined exactly as they were before, except that now $C_1'$ is an $n \times m'$ matrix (with the same likelihood of a 1). \end{itemize}
+Algorithm~\ref{alg:low-influence-and}, for double light outputs, called Algorithm {\bf Low-Influence-AND}, is described below.
 The matrix $C_0$ is depicted in Figure \ref{Clow}.
 We point out that we are still using output channels here, since we are actively routing inputs that need to be paired up to the channels specified by the column specifications.
 We then combine all the channel specifications for a given input into a single column for that input.
 We say that a neural network algorithm {\em correctly computes in superposition} $x_1$ from $x_0$, if $x_0$ and $x_1$ are represented in superposition, and for any input $x_0$, $x_1$ represents the output of the 2-AND problem for that $x_0$, with all intended 0s being numerically 0 and all intended 1s numerically 1.

 \begin{theorem} When the maximum feature influence is at most $m'^{\,1/4}$, at most 2 inputs are active, and $n = O(\sqrt{m'} \log m')$, Algorithm {\bf Low-Influence-AND} with high probability correctly computes in superposition $x_1$ from $x_0$. \end{theorem}